digital-preservation/droid/README.md

 ### Linux / macOS users

-You will need JAVA 8 to 21 installed to run DROID.
+You will need JAVA 21 installed to run DROID.

 Unpack the archive `droid-binary-${VERSION}-bin.zip`, then use the `droid.sh` script to run the application.